-The thought of applying chemicals to your face sounds like a pretty frightening thing to do, right!
-And, no doubt you have heard about someone who received a chemical peel resulting in adverse effects.
+The thought of applying chemicals to your face sounds like a pretty frightening thing to do, right?
+No doubt you have heard about someone who received a chemical peel resulting in adverse effects.
 After you read this article, you'll be able to make an informed decision to take advantage of the benefits of a professional peel, and safely perform an at-home peel.

 Percentages of acids can range between 20 - 70% in more aggressive peels.
-A safe percentage for at-home or a gentle peel is 8-10% like that in Dr. Esthe's Goat Milk Peel.
+A safe percentage for at-home or a gentle peel is 8-10%.

 Chemical peels can improve sun damage, lighten acne scars, improve fine lines, help uneven skin tone and refresh skin for a more youthful appearance.
 It will not have a huge impact on deep wrinkles and in some cases it can cause more uneven pigmentation.
 Unfortunately, this is not something that can be foreseen in some skin types or skin conditions.

 Superficial peels are the safest for all skin types or the 8 - 10% range.

 Preparing for a chemical peel requires you do not exfoliate.
 Since a chemical peel is an in-depth exfoliation, it's important that you don't exfoliate for at least 1 week before your appointment.
 Refrain from wearing make-up the day of your peel.
 Avoid the sun.
 Stay hydrated.